Javascript Jscrambler

 npm run dev

-Webpack will bundle our source files and we can access the app on a development server on localhost:8080/.
-It should be a basic page which looks like this:
+Webpack will bundle our source files, and we can access the app on a development server on localhost:8080/.
+It should be a page that looks like this:

 The simplified project structure of our application is as follows: